 Recommended by 52 users

 I believe there are very few posts on Nagios, and not much relevant information available over the internet.
 So, I think this post will give you a good clarity on this Monitoring tool.
 Nagios monitors your entire IT infrastructure to ensure systems, applications, services, and business processes are functioning properly.
+It is integral to the DevOps lifecycle and is a must for DevOps Certification.
 In this Nagios tutorial, I will be covering the below topics:

 Let’s begin this Nagios tutorial, by understanding why we need Continuous Monitoring because everything exists for a reason.
 So, let’s try to find out that reason.